 Von der Leyen backs Dutch FM Hoekstra for EU climate post

-Brussels (AFP) – EU chief Ursula von der Leyen gave her backing Tuesday to the Dutch foreign minister to fill a vacant post on the European Commission, saying Wopke Hoekstra would take up a climate brief.
+Brussels (AFP) – EU chief Ursula von der Leyen on Tuesday backed Dutch Foreign Minister Wopke Hoekstra to take up a vacant climate post on the European Commission, but the choice raised concerns about the bloc's environmental ambitions.

 Issued on:

-The commission president announced that she had interviewed Hoekstra and would now propose that EU member states and the European Parliament formally approve his candidacy.
+The commission president announced that she had interviewed Hoekstra and would now propose that EU member states and the European Parliament formally approve the 47-year-old Christian Democrat's candidacy.

 "Mr Hoekstra showed strong motivation for the post and great commitment to the European Union.
 He also has relevant professional experience for this post," von der Leyen said in a statement.